decretist/ICMCL17/paper/ICMCL17.md

 in the vulgate *Decretum* and then topic model just the *dicta* in the first recension, and then see what topics were left when the first recension topics were subtracted from the vulgate topics.
-Simple in concept, but prohibitively difficult in practice, for two reasons.
+This was simple in concept, but prohibitively difficult in practice, for two reasons.
 First, the difficulty in determining the number of topics to look for (a necessary precondition for unsupervised topic modeling); and second, the fact that there was no obvious way to